benitomartin/youtube-llm/README.md

 The up can be used running `streamlit run app.py` in the terminal.
 There are 2 option on the side bar.
 Q&A or Summarize.
 I recommend to use videos no longer than 5 min of speech due to the model tokens limitations.

-The first option allows to get a Q&A assistant to make question about the video.
+The first option allows to get a Q&A assistant to make questions about the video.

 <p align="center">
     <img src="images/qa.png" />